AlphabetsAlphabets/hecto/README.md

 # Hecto
 Hecto is my attempt at making a very basic clone of vim/nvim.
-Currently only available on Linux.

 # Keybindings